Aspects of Hecke Symmetry: Anomalies, Curves, and Chazy Equations: Painlev e analysis of the Chazy equations

-Substituting this in the linearized Chazy equation \eqref{eq:10} gives $b=\{3, 2, 1\}$ --- which shows the existence of higher-order poles for the solution to the linearized equation compared to the solution of the Chazy equation itself.
-However, when we substitute the coefficients $y_i$ in \eqref{yiC3leading} --- in other words, go ``on shell'' --- we find that the coefficients of the resonances at $b=3$ and $b=2$ vanish identically.
+Substituting this in the linearized Chazy equation \eqref{eq:10} gives $b=\{3, 2, 1\}$~-- which shows the existence of higher-order poles for the solution to the linearized equation compared to the solution of the Chazy equation itself.
+However, when we substitute the coefficients $y_i$ in \eqref{yiC3leading}, we find that the coefficients of the resonances at $b=3$ and $b=2$ vanish identically.
 This implies in turn that these resonances do not destabilise the solution of the Chazy equation.

-We will now carry out a similar analysis for the Chazy equation $C_4$ (see \eqref{eq:Chazy4}) associated to the Hecke group H$(4)$.
-The solution to the indicial equation again gives $a=1$.
-Using the leading-order ansatz \eqref{leadingorderansatz}, we find the following results for the coefficients $y_i$:
+We now carry out a similar analysis on the general third-order differential equation that is equivalent to the Maier equation and that we obtained in \eqref{MaierChazy}.
+Substituting the ansatz \eqref{leadingorderansatz} and solving for the exponent, we find $a=1$.
+For the leading coefficients, we now find